 - Preheat the oven to 180C / 350F / 160C fan forced.
-Line the base of a round tart tin with baking paper.
+Line the base of a 9 inch fluted tart tin with removable base with baking paper.

 - Add the pistachios, flour, sugar and salt to the food processor and blitz until well combined.
 Add the butter and blitz for only 5-10 seconds until the mixture is like large breadcrumbs.
 Slowly drizzle in the water while the processor is running on low and stop as soon as it starts forming large clumps.